mushcatshiro/CS-basics/Network/Interview Question.md

 asymmetric cryptography uses pairs of keys generated from a one way function such that only the private key can decrypt whatever is encrypted by the public key. for two party communication what could be done its where A's public key + B's private key forms a shared secret between A and B and vice versa. also its possible to sign a message with a private key, such that we could verify the integrity of the message with the corresponding public key.

+### 3.1 symmetric cryptography

+or secret key, which a single key is used to encrypt and decrypt a document. is faster than asymmetric cryptography however it is a challenge to pass the key around. commonly used algorithm includes DES and AES.

 ## 4. http post vs http get

 http post request are never cached, don't remain in browser history, cant be bookmarked and no data length restrictions, thus its highly advised to use post request to deal with sensitive data. get is only good for retrieving / requesting data. however post is not encrypted, thus it can be sniffed and intercepted, or leaked through logging. to avoid this use SSL / TLS to ensure encryption.